AdrianVollmer/Zundler/README.md

   forbid reading GET parameters otherwise.
 * Opening links in a new tab won't work
 * Redirections won't work (yet)
+* Support of themes or extensions that require jQuery is wonky; fortunately Sphinx stopped supporting jQuery in version 6

 Installation